 The Altamaha River in Georgia is famous for its natural beauty and supporting rich biodiversity.
 However, it is also home to a surprising predator, the bull shark.

-Bull sharks have been sighted and recorded venturing into the river system and heading far upstream thanks to the brackish waters making an ideal environment for them.
+The Georgia Department of Natural Resources cites that bull sharks have been sighted and recorded venturing into the river system and heading far upstream thanks to the brackish waters making an ideal environment for them.

 While other sharks are confined to coastal and oceanic waters, the bull shark can venture deep inland on a whim, which is possibly influenced by prey availability, and breeding seasons.
 Their inland journey is a testament to their prehistoric adaptation and survival traits.
 Bull sharks have been spotted in the river by researchers and locals.